"Dr. Laura....How do you hold a child accountable for her behavior without punishment?"

 There's now a wealth of research (see the end of this article for link to citations) demonstrating that kids who are punished are LESS likely to make positive moral choices.
 That's because:

-- Punishment focuses a child on the "consequences" he is suffering, rather than on the consequences of his behavior to someone else, so it makes him more self-centered.
+- Punishment focuses a child on the "consequences" he is suffering, rather than on the consequences of his behavior to someone else.

 - Punishment makes a child feel like he's a bad person, which is always a self-fulfilling prophecy, so he's more likely to repeat the bad behavior.